Fiona's Eye Fund

 WHAT WE DO

-Cataract camps
+Cataract camps in Ethiopia

-In developing countries such as Ethiopia cataract blindness affects thousands of people of all ages.
+In countries such as Ethiopia, cataract blindness affects thousands of people of all ages.
 In rural areas there is very little access to eye care.
 We fund teams of eye doctors and nurses to travel to Ethiopia for a week once a year to set up an eye camp in a rural area and perform cataract operations.

 FIONA'S STORY